 We primarily deal with GDPR in two main areas

 The first one concerns whether your company is “GDPR compliant” – that is, an analysis of what personal data your company holds and whether it is processed in compliance with GDPR.
-We go about this with our extensive knowledge of technology and in co-operation with specialized law firms in the Nordic.
+We go about this with our extensive knowledge of technology and in co-operation with specialized law firms in the Nordics.
 In Norway, for example, we cooperate with law firm Magnus Legal.

 Combining the understanding of technology and legal is crucial, since they affect each other greatly.